 Canadian artist, R.C.A.
 Member of Beaver Hall Group

-The best years of Adrien Hébert are between 1924 to 1950, at a time when the city of Montreal is transforming and energized, where its architecture is changing and where the Port of Montreal abounded of activities.
-Hébert painted the crowd swarming to the exit of stores, people embarking on the tram, facade buildings, vehicles operating, etc.
+The best years of Adrien Hébert are from 1924 to 1950 at a time when the city of Montreal is changing and energizing, where its architecture evolves and where the Port of Montreal is bustling with activity.
+Hébert paints the crowd that swarms at the exit of the shops and embarks on the tram, the facade of the buildings, the vehicles that circulate.

-Several times Adrien Hébert moves in Saguenay where he is hosted by a family member.
-Throughout his life, he regularly stayed in France.
-In 1954, he traveled a short time in Africa.
+Throughout his life, he stays regularly in France.
+In 1954, he traveled briefly to Africa.

 Selling and buying artworks by Canadian Artist Adrien Hebert.
 Contact our art galleries to buy or sell art by Adrien Hebert.